moto-browser/moto/README.md

 Moto is an experimental browser based on the [Servo browser engine](https://github.com/servo/servo).

+*Note: This project has not been tracking the latest upstream changes to Servoshell for quite some time, and there is currently ongoing work to develop a more fully-fledged embedding API.
+I will likely wait to update this repo again until I've had the chance to mess around with the new embedding API.*

 ## Setting Expectations

 - This is currently being worked on by one person, on the side, in their free time.